DataDog/yubikey/README.md

 If you need to reset YubiKeys, you may use the following script.
 The script looks for every plugged YubiKey, and shows a menu to reset one specific key, or all of them.
 **Please read and follow all of the instructions carefully.
-YOU WILL NOT BE ABLE TO RETRIEVE KEYS/DATA FROM THE YUBIKEY**
+YOU WILL NOT BE ABLE TO RETRIEVE KEYS/DATA FROM THE YUBIKEY AFTER COMPLETION**

 ```bash
 $ ./reset.sh